-In 2014, the Food and Drug Administration began investigating major adverse events associated with testosterone replacement, after two academic studies indicated a two or three times greater likelihood for heart attack and stroke risk for men older than 65 as well as men younger than 65 with a history of cardiac events.
-A growing number of medications are in the spotlight as patients suffer critical injuries after using them, and Low-T testosterone gel appears to be one the latest, leaving behind critical medical problems for patients who take the drug.
+In 2014, the Food and Drug Administration (FDA) began investigating major adverse events associated with testosterone replacement, after two academic studies indicated a two- or three-times greater likelihood for heart attack and stroke risk for men older than 65 as well as men younger than 65 with a history of cardiac events.

 Testosterone Lawsuits on the Rise After Allegations of Possible Injury

-Approximately 200 federal legal claims have already been filed and consolidated into multi-district litigation.
-The attorneys for the plaintiffs claimed that these manufacturers encouraged the use of testosterone without appropriately testing for testosterone levels, aggressively marketed this dangerous product to aging men, minimized severe side effects like stroke, death and heart attack and failed to adequately warn of potential side effects.
+Thousands of federal testosterone lawsuits have already been filed and consolidated into multi-district litigation.
+The attorneys for the plaintiffs claimed that these manufacturers encouraged the use of testosterone without appropriately testing for low testosterone levels, aggressively marketed this dangerous product to aging men, minimized severe side effects like stroke, death and heart attack and failed to adequately warn of potential side effects.

 About Testosterone Therapy

-Testosterone levels will decrease natural as men age and while testosterone replacement therapy is not approved for following levels associated with aging, many men are taking it for this reason.
-It is available in topical gel or patches and as an injection and is approved for primary hypo-gonadism which leads to the failure of testes to produce enough testosterone, as a result of injury, toxicity or genetic defects.
-Testosterone patches or gel are commonly taken off label for low testosterone levels associated with aging.
+Testosterone levels decrease naturally as men age.
+Testosterone replacement therapy is not approved for falling levels associated with normal aging, many men have taken it for this reason and may have suffered unnecessary risks.
+Testosterone replacement is approved for primary hypogonadism in which the testes have failed to produce enough testosterone.
+Primary hypogonadism can be a result of injury, toxicity or genetic defects but is not a result of normal aging.

 Testosterone Side Effects